Your support and contributions will enable us to continue our middle school and high school camps and take aerospace curriculum into our schools.

 Exposing young people to Aviation and Aerospace education is key to what we do.
 We feel early hands-on exposure to the world of aviation and science is critical to meet the needs of future generations.

 The Sattler Foundation currently conducts two summer camps.

 Aerospace Camp is designed for Middle School students who have graduated 6th grade.
-It is a one week camp held at the Lebanon Municipal Airport in Hangar #2.
+The camp is held at the Lebanon Municipal Airport in Hangar #2.
 This camp is designed to introduce students to aerospace basics, such as parts of aircraft and function and design.
 Students will meet with aircraft builders, weather experts and an astronaut.
 Students will also build flying models and fly a plane…by simulator.
 The camp week ends with an introductory Young Eagles Flight in a general aviation aircraft sponsored by EAA Chapter 863.
 The 2019 camp will be held June 10-15.
 Camp hours are 8:30am to 3:30pm Monday - Friday and 10am-noon on Saturday.
 The camp week ends with an introductory Young Eagles Flight in a general aviation aircraft, sponsored by EAA Chapter 863.

 Exploration Camp is designed for students who have graduated 8th grade.
-It is a three-day camp held at the Lebanon Municipal Airport in Hangar #2.
+The camp is held at the Lebanon Municipal Airport in Hangar #2.
 During this camp students will visit the Nashville International Airport, Middle Tennessee State University’s Department of Aerospace and local aviation museums and industries.
 The 2019 camp will be held June 17-21.
 Camp hours are 8am to 4:00 pm, Monday - Saturday.

 April Dugger explains how her Father's love for aviation inspired the creation of the foundation.